abhinavuppal931/FinDistill/README.md

 ### Example Queries

-Try asking Dexter questions like:
+Try asking FinDistill questions like:
 - "What was Apple's revenue growth over the last 4 quarters?"
 - "Compare Microsoft and Google's operating margins for 2023"
 - "Analyze Tesla's cash flow trends over the past year"